 “I’ve worked on large, custom residential projects; small, affordable, modular projects; townhomes, restaurants, and remodels.
 I worked on the Redfern Properties Harborview Townhomes, which won a New England AIA award for design, and I’m very proud of my work on the Hojoko restaurant in Boston.”

 Jamie spent time in Hawaii, Japan, Europe, and all over the intermountain West before settling in Maine.
-He and his wife and daughter love everything Maine has to offer, especially skiing at Mt.
+He loves everything Maine has to offer, especially skiing at Mt.
 Abram, live music in Portland, camping, and time at the beach with their dog.